hackkaliboi/Godirect2.0/NEW_SUPABASE_PROJECT_SETUP.md

 2. Ensure you're using the latest version of `CONSOLIDATED_DATABASE_FIX.sql`
 3. Try running the SQL in smaller chunks if the full file fails

+### If Storage Buckets Are Missing
+1. Verify the SQL was executed completely
+2. Check the "Storage" section in Supabase dashboard
+3. Manually create buckets if needed using the configuration in `CONSOLIDATED_DATABASE_FIX.sql`

 ## Next Steps

 ### 1. Configure Auth Settings